Divide and Confer: Aggregating Information without Verification: Extensions

 Thus the above inequality becomes

 We thus have

 Hence, as $N$ converges to infinity, the above multiplied by $N$ converges to

 The only if proof follows closely that of Theorem \ref{thm:A-recommendation-mechanism}.
-Specifically, we use the power bound from Assumption \ref{assu:The-payoff-functions} and apply Lemma (\ref{lem:=000020boundedvar}) to show the uniform convergence used in proof of Theorem \ref{thm:The-optimum-is}.
+Specifically, we use the power bound from Assumption \ref{assu:The-payoff-functions} and apply the uniform convergence used in proof of Theorem \ref{thm:A-recommendation-mechanism}.
 This concludes the proof. \end{proof}